 We support children to speak out and hold governments and other powerful actors accountable for children’s rights, and advocate for laws, policies and budgets that put children first.

 Ensuring children's right to participate

+Children have the right to a say on the issues that affect their lives.
 Together with UNICEF we supported the Ministry of Gender, Labour & Social Development to develop and launch Uganda's first National Child Participation Strategy.
-It guarantees children their right to express their views on issues that affect them, and to be heard and taken into account by decision makers.
-We are now working to develop child-friendly versions to be distributed in communities so that children know their rights.
+It guarantees children their right to express their views, and to be heard and taken into account by decision makers.
+We are now working to develop child-friendly versions so that children know their rights.